datudar/data-prep-pipeline/README.md

 ## Data Preprocessing Pipeline

-This is a [preprocessing pipeline](/data_preprocessing.py) for handling heterogeneous data such as **binary**, **categorical**, and **numerical** data.
-Please note that the steps in this particular pipeline are purely for demonstration purposes, so it is highly recommended you modify the pipeline to suit the needs of your analysis.
+This is a [preprocessing pipeline](/preprocessing_pipeline.py) for handling heterogeneous data such as **binary**, **categorical**, and **numerical** data. *Note: The steps in this particular pipeline are purely for demonstration purposes, so it is highly recommended you modify the pipeline to suit the needs of your analysis.*

 ### Data